essjaykay755/not-your-average-tools/README.md

 ## 🚀 Core Values

 -   **Fully Private**: Your data never leaves your browser.
-No server uploads, no tracking.
+No server uploads.
 -   **On-Device Speed**: Zero latency.
 All processing happens locally on your machine.
--   **Open Source**: Transparent, community-driven, and free forever.
+-   **100% Free**: Transparent, community-driven, and free forever.

 ## 🛠️ Available Tools